Laura-Gomez/BS-TSS/README.md

  - HT-TSS.repressed.all: Same as TSS.repressed.all.
 TSSs taken from HT experiment.
  - HT-TSS.repressed.pass: Same as TSS.repressed.pass.
 TSSs taken from HT experiment.

+### OUTPUT DIRECTORIES
+Each output directory containd two directories: Activated and Repressed:

+ - Activated: Contains all TSS-BS distances for all genes classifies as Activated in the expression data
+ - Repressed:  Contains all TSS-BS distances for all genes classifies as Repressed in the expression data

+Each subdirectory contains one file per gene.
+In these files, each columns represents a BS and each row represents a TSS.

+The output directories are:
+ - TSS: All distances from BSs to known TSSs (regulon TSSs)
+ - TSS-PASS: Distances that passed the distance filter (regulon TSSs)
+ - HT-TSS: All distances from BSs to HT TSSs (eg, Storsz TSSs)
+ - HT-TSS-PASS: Distances that passed the distance filter (eg, Storsz TSSs)

 ### RUN

  Rscript --vanilla Distance_TSS_BS.R regulon.bs TF expression.data peaks.data regulon.tss ht.tss Example-Data/INPUT